What is Zero Waste Living?

 • Christmas trees and wreaths (leave them on the curb to be taken to the wood chipper—make sure to remove any wires and metal parts first)

-• Deceased animals (while not suitable for commercial composting, it’s fine if you bury them in your yard.
-Plus, a proper burial always feels right compared to putting them in the trash can or flushing them down the toilet).
+• Deceased animals (while not suitable for commercial composting, it’s fine if you bury them in your yard).

 Conclusion